eduardomessias/eduardomessias.github.io/README.md

 #### [Build Studio](https://eduardomessias.github.io/web-development/hrp)

 ## Microsoft Dynamics 365
-It's not all about jokes and kid toys.
+It's not all about jokes.
 We all need to pay our bills.
-Here you and me can find the most reasonable solutions for day-by-day problem when you work with this powerful Microsoft business platform.
-I'm talking about the beloved Dynamics platform.
+Here you and me can find the most reasonable solutions for day-by-day problems when you work with this powerful Microsoft business platform.
+Of course i'm talking about the beloved Dynamics platform.
 #### [Finance and Operations](https://eduardomessias.github.io/web-development/hrp)
 #### [Customer Services](https://eduardomessias.github.io/web-development/hrp)

 ## Algorithms
 This section only exists to help me keep the brain working, and it's cool.
-Whenever i see one good or even one pretty normal algorithm that i like or i think it might could help me out some day, i'll put it in here.
-It you think this could help you as well, you know what to do. ;)
+Whenever i see a good algorithm or even a pretty normal one that makes me like or think that it might help me out some day, i'll put it in here.
+If you think this can help you as well, you know what to do.
 #### [Rotate left](https://eduardomessias.github.io/web-development/hrp)